Notes on the Geography of France: Paris 3: Modern

 The base is wide enough that oscillations at the top do not exceed six inches.

 Critics detested the structure, but it was an instant hit and remains so.
-(Who was it who said that he liked to eat at the tower restaurant because it was the only place in the city where he didn't have to see the damned thing?)
+(Who was it who said that he liked to eat at the tower restaurant because it was the only place in the city where he could look out the window and not see Eiffel's damned tower?)

-Less spectacularly, Paris was transformed more profoundly by Baron Georges-Eugéne Haussmann, Prefect of the Seine from 1853 to 1870.
-The most visible result of his work--more so, say, than the equally valuable business of improving the water supply and sewers--was the clearance of a medieval street pattern and its replacement with many new streets, including boulevards with highly visible monuments at key intersections.
+Less spectacularly but more profoundly, Paris was transformed by Baron Georges-Eugéne Haussmann, Prefect of the Seine from 1853 to 1870.
+The most visible result of his work--more so, say, than the equally important work of improving the water supply and sewers--was the clearance of a medieval street pattern and its replacement with many new streets, including boulevards with highly visible monuments at key intersections.
 Here, the Rue Royale widens at the Place de la Concorde with its ancient Egyptian obelisk and, beyond, the National Assembly.

-Along with the streets, Haussmann laid down the law about the maximum height of building and about how floor levels should match up, building to building.
+Along with the streets, Haussmann laid down the law about the maximum height of buildings and about how floor levels should match up, building to building.
 Although his rules were gradually eased, the result is still plain in the "street walls" he created, in this case along the Avenue Elisée Reclus, just north of the Eiffel Tower.
 Shopping for a flat?
-The average price here in 2012 was 15,000 euros per square meter.
-That's pretty near the top of the scale and twice the Paris average.
+The average price here in 1912 was 15,000 euros per square meter.
+That's twice the Paris average.
 Parking must be a snap.

 Haussmann rebuilt bridges, too, including here the Pont St. Michel, completed in 1857.
-What could the N stand for?
+The letter is for Louis Napoleon.